yinwang0/pysonar2/README.md

 <img src="https://travis-ci.org/yinwang0/pysonar2.svg?branch=master">

-# PySonar2 - a type inferencer for Python
+# PySonar2 - an advanced semantic indexer for Python

-PySonar2 is a type inferencer for Python.
-It performs whole-project interprocedural analysis to infer types.
+PySonar2 is a semantic indexer library for Python.

+In order to improve the accuracy and quality of the index, PySonar2 performs whole-project interprocedural analysis to infer types of variables, parameters and functions.

+PySonar2 is the underlying indexing engine for several code navigation services, such as Google's internal Code Search service, Sourcegraph and Insight.io (now part of Elasticsearch).
+It has been used to index millions of lines of Python code.

 <a href="http://www.yinwang.org/resources/demos/pysonar2/email/header.py.html">
 <img src="http://www.yinwang.org/images/pysonar2.gif" width="70%">